searchlight/icinga-operator/docs/user-guide/icinga2/deployment.md

 We need to generate Icinga2 API certificates.
 See [here](certificate.md)

 And also we need to add some keys for notifier in Icinga2 Secret.
-We are currently supporting following notifiers.:
+We are currently supporting following notifiers:

 1. [Hipchat](../notifier/hipchat.md#set-environment-variables)
 2. [Mailgun](../notifier/mailgun.md#set-environment-variables)